ILikeAI/AlwaysReddy/README.md

 To use Together AI API (allowing for mixtral), open the config file and set `USE_TOGETHER_API = True` Make sure your TOGETHER_API_KEY is in the .env or in your env vars.

-### Features:
-You interact with AlwaysReddy entirely with hotkeys, it has the ability to:
-- Voice chat with you via TTS and STT
-- Read from your clipboard (with `Ctrl + Shift + Space` by default )
-- Write text to your clipboard on request.
-- Support for togetherAI API

-### Setup:
-1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
-2. cd into the directory
-3. Install reqs with `pip install -r requirements.txt`
-4. make a copy of the `.env.example` file and rename it as `.env` and place your OpenAI API key in the file.
-5. Run the assistant! `python main.py`
-5.1 If you need fmmpeg installed run the `fmmpegsetup.bat`script as administrator in the scripts folder

 ## How to add AlwaysReddy to Startup List
 To add AlwaysReddy to your startup list so it starts automatically on your computer startup, follow these steps:
 1. Press Windows key + R to open the "Run" dialog.